 Lee’s commercial work began in 1988 with his Nike Air Jordan campaign.
-Collaborating with basketball great Michael Jordan on several commercials, Lee resurrected his popular character, Mars Blackmon from "She’s Gotta Have It".
-He has also completed a PSA for UNCF entitled "Two Michaels," which also features Michael Jordan.
+Collaborating with basketball great Michael Jordan on several commercials, Lee resurrected his popular character, Mars Blackmon from She’s Gotta Have It.
 Lee is also well known for his Levi’s Button-Fly 501, AT&T and ESPN television commercials.
-His other commercial ventures include TV spots for Philips, Nike, American Express, Snapple and Taco Bell.
-Lee has also directed several Art Spot Shorts for MTV and a short film featuring Branford Marsalis and Diahnne Abbott for Saturday Night Live.
+His commercial success prompted Lee to combine his creative experience with DDB Needham founding Spike/DDB, a full-service advertising agency in New York.

 Lee has also published six titles on his filmmaking career, including Five For Five, a pictorial reflection of his first five features and That’s My Story and I’m Sticking To It a retrospective book about his film career.
 Most recently Lee has co-authored three children’s books with his wife Tonya Lewis Lee, including Giant Steps to Change the World; Please, Baby, Please; and Please, Puppy, Please.

 "He was quite engaging and the crowd was thrilled to have him."- General Mills

 "Things went very well with the event.
 Spike Lee was a true pleasure to work with.
 The message he delivered was on point and he was extremely accommodating with our student audience.
 We would like to thank you and CAA for your assistance in making this a very successful event.
 Looking forward to the next one."- Envision